 Although your wedding save the dates are sent out in advance of your invitations, they’re still a part of your invitation suite and the most popular choice for sharing the wedding website URL with guests as quickly as possible.

 Where: If you make your save the dates using a pre-made design online, then the template will guide you on where exactly you should list your wedding website link.
 It varies by design, but in most cases, it’s listed on the back of the save the date or at the bottom of the front side.
 If you’re working with an invitation designer or making your own, where you place the URL is up to your personal preference.
+If you opt for a QR code, placing it on the back of your save-the-date would be ideal.

 When: Send save the dates 4-6 months before your wedding date.